 By the time the importance of transparency and the need for laws and regulations that enforce it had become common knowledge among thoughtful advocates of free markets, the invisible-hand fantasy had morphed into market fundamentalism.
 That dogma is a godsend for anybody who wants to act like a psychopath but suffers from the inconvenience of having a conscience.
 It is OK if I scramble to enrich myself and U scramble to enrich yourself, no matter how much we harm each other or anybody else.
 If the stupid gummint stays away and just lets “The Market” work its magic, everything will come out as well as possible in the real world, where resources are scarce and buying anything precludes buying something else with the same money.

 Like religious fundamentalism, market fundamentalism is rigid, simplistic, and oblivious to the suffering it causes.
 The real world is indeed harsh.
 It is also vastly more complex than fundamentalists concede, perhaps more complex than they can imagine.
 Enforcing fairness and transparency w/o stifling useful innovation is not easy.
 More generally, finding a good balance between public and private economic activity is not so easy as it seems to market fundamentalists (or to socialists, at the other extreme).

-A much longer (but still readable) discussion of opacity and other market failures can be found in the book The Roaring Nineties by Joseph Stiglitz.
+Much longer (but still readable) discussions of opacity and other market failures can be found in books like The Roaring Nineties by Joseph Stiglitz.
 Perverse incentives lead to perverse behavior.
 Is that really surprising?